JonathanFeenstra/PredictablePersuasion/README.md

 * [SKSE64](https://www.nexusmods.com/skyrimspecialedition/mods/30379) or [SKSE VR](https://www.nexusmods.com/skyrimspecialedition/mods/30457)
 * [Address Library for SKSE plugins](https://www.nexusmods.com/skyrimspecialedition/mods/32444) or [VR Address Library for SKSEVR](https://www.nexusmods.com/skyrimspecialedition/mods/58101)
-* Adjust the tag regex patterns in the INI file to match your game's language
+* Adjust the settings in the INI file so the tag regex patterns match your game's language and the text colors match your UI mods